 All of today’s Canadian upgraders process bitumen, the heavy crude oil product extracted from the oil sands, into synthetic crude oil.
 That high-value oil is often shipped to the United States for further refining, denying the province of tax revenues and jobs that could come from refining it here.

 NWR’s solution is to convert the raw bitumen directly into the low carbon, ultra-low sulphur diesel and diluents that are in critically short supply and high demand in Canada.
 This maximizes the value for all Albertans by generating higher margins on raw materials while making environmentally responsible products that the market needs, and at competitive prices.
 NWR is focused on producing a range of cleaner, high-value products needed to meet Alberta’s increasing demand and North America’s new low carbon standards.

-The province requires large sources of diluent to meet the current and future needs for bitumen producers.
-NWR will be a vital source of high quality recycled and manufactured diluents that will displace expensive imports for bitumen producers.
+The province requires large sources of diluent to meet the current and future needs of bitumen producers.
+NWR is a vital source of high quality recycled and manufactured diluents that displace expensive imports for bitumen producers.

 This product is used primarily as a component in high octane gasoline.
-NWR’s pure naphtha will also be ideal for use in petrochemical processes or as part of the manufactured diluent pool.
+NWR’s pure naphtha is also ideal for use in petrochemical processes or as part of the manufactured diluent pool.

 LOW SULPHUR VACUUM GAS OIL

-Products such as butane, propane, and ethane manufactured at the plant will be available and sold to other Alberta industries.
+Products such as butane, propane, and ethane manufactured at the plant are available and sold to other Alberta industries.

-Although it may take years to fully develop eco-industrial synergy industries, the products produced by NWR will encourage downstream industries to develop.
-This catalyst will support the provincial government’s vision and result in significant long term competitive advantages for Alberta.
+The products produced by NWR encourage downstream industries to develop.
+This catalyst supports the provincial government’s vision and results in significant long term competitive advantages for Alberta.

 CLEAN PERFORMANCE DIESEL